 - You must make a monthly VAT turnover declaration.

-VATable & Non-VATable transaction
+VATable & Non-VATable transactions

 VATable income transactions are those that the tax code defines as incurring VAT.
 Which must be levied at source.
-If all your business income is from a foreign source, as defined in points 1 & 4 above, then typically all your income is non-VATable.
+If all your business income is from a foreign-source, as defined in points 1 & 4 above, then typically all your income is non-VATable.

-If VAT registered, then both VATable and non-VATable income must be declared and this combined sum will be equal to your total business turnover.
+If VAT registered, then both VATable and non-VATable income must be declared, and this combined sum will be equal to your total business turnover.

 Voluntary vs. Mandatory VAT Registration

 If your VATable turnover exceeds 100,000 GEL in any 12 month period, then you are required to register as a VAT payer immediately.
-As explained above, businesses with no domestic transactions, except for export businesses and some other rare cases, will likely have zero VATable turnover and so never be required to register for VAT.
+As explained above, businesses with no domestic transactions, except for export businesses and some other rare cases, will likely have zero VATable turnover and so will never be required to register for VAT.

 Considerations if you don’t meet the above 4 criteria

-At this point, if you are still below the 100,000 GEL threshold where VAT registration is mandatory, then you have to decide if voluntary registrations will save you money or cost you money.
+At this point, if you are still below the 100,000 GEL threshold where VAT registration is mandatory, then you have to decide if voluntary registrations will save or cost you money.
 Some essential considerations:

 - Will your VATable turnover actually be exempt due to any special rules?
-(One relevant VAT exempt industry is provision of tour packages within Georgia, but there are others too).
+(One relevant VAT exempt industry is the provision of tour packages within Georgia, but there are others too).

 - Do you still have reverse-VAT or local VAT liable business expenses?
 If you have significant expenses where you can claim back VAT, but only a very limited amount of VATable income, then those savings could outweigh any negative impacts of charging VAT on products and services.

-This is a non exhaustive list of considerations.
+This is a non-exhaustive list of considerations.
 If you are still not sure, it’s best to book an appointment with a tax adviser.
 This is free for new clients.
 If you are a current client, our paid consultation sessions can be booked here.